After Ten Years of Chronic Migraines, Kaitlin Finally Gets Her Life Back

 In a conversation with Kaitlin and her mom, Kaitlin says they tried everything to treat her CM.
 From various migraine medications, to massage therapy, to trigger point injections, and more, nothing seemed to give Kaitlin relief.
 “Having a constant headache, five days a week is really tough,” says Kaitlin, “You can’t do anything.
 I couldn’t go to school, I had to ask teachers for extensions, I had to quit swimming, and everything began to revolve around whether or not I was going to get a headache.
 It affected my entire life.”

 In addition to CM, Kaitlin also has epilepsy.
 Headaches, especially migraines, have long been associated with epilepsy, based on common clinical features, epidemiology, and genetic factors, so treatment methods for both conditions can be similar.
-Because of her epilepsy, Kaitlin has been a patient of the Comprehensive Pediatric Epilepsy Center at Dell Children’s since she was a child.
+Because of her epilepsy, Kaitlin has been a patient of the Dell Children’s Comprehensive Pediatric Epilepsy Center at Dell Children’s within UT Health Austin Pediatric Neurosciences at Dell Children’s, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, since she was a child.
 Her seizures have been under control for years, and she has been working with the team and other specialists to find an effective treatment for her CM.

 As Kaitlin and her mom indicated, they tried just about everything.
 Kaitlin maintained an open mindset about possible treatments, but she wasn’t feeling very hopeful that they would find anything effective.
-They finally caught a break when child neurologist and headache specialist William Qubty, MD, was recruited to join the Comprehensive Pediatric Headache Program, a new partnership between UT Health Austin, the Dell Medical School, and Dell Children’s Medical Center.
+They finally caught a break when child neurologist and headache specialist William Qubty, MD, was recruited to launch the Dell Children’s Pediatric Headache Center within UT Health Austin Pediatric Neurosciences at Dell Children’s.
 Kaitlin and her mom initially met with Dr. Qubty in May 2019, around the time when a new drug, known as Aimovig®, was gaining credibility as an effective CM treatment.

 “In Kaitlin’s case, she had trialed many different medications, each coming with their own specific side-effects and each also having the potential to interact with her anti-seizure medications,” says Dr. Qubty.
 “So, when we talked about it, I suggested a new treatment called Aimovig® that is designed to treat the root cause of migraines instead of borrowing from other fields of medicine.”